JoseQuintas/hwgui/utils/bincnt/Readme.txt

     - Compile the binary DBF container manager.
     - Start the program and at first create the binary DBF container.
     - Open the created binary DBF container
-    - Add all resource files needed into the binary DBF container.
+    - Add all resource files needed to the binary DBF container.
+    - Quit the binary DBF container manager.

-    Extract the sample code snippets from the source code file "bindbf.prg" following the instructions:
+    Extract the sample code snippets from the sample code file "samples\bindbf.prg".
+    Copy the following functions from bindbf.prg into your source code:
+      - bindbf_getimage(cfile,ctype)      : Optional modify the SELECT command, optional modify code to your own needs
+      - bindbf_obitmap(citem,ctype,mitem) : No modification, copy and rename this function for other resource types (.ico,.png,.jpg,...)
+      - dbfcnt_search(cfile,ctype)        : No modification

+    following the instructions:
+    (start after FUNCTION or PROCEDURE MAIN with LOCAL declarations)

-    Use Variable "fname" to store the file name of the DBF without extension "dbf"
+    Optional: Use Variable "fname" to store the file name of the DBF without extension "dbf"
     (for example):